gjwgit/innerpod/README.md

 # innerpod

-A meditation timer and recorder stored within your Solid Pod.
+A session timer with sessions stored within your Solid Pod.